Home About Features Help Pricing ⬇ Download

 • "Browse" — select a .bin, .hex, or .elf file

-4. For ESP32/ESP8266 you can click "+ Add segment" to add more files
+4. For ESP32/ESP8266 you can click "+ Add segment" to add more files.

-5. Click (Settings) to configure flash parameters:
+5. Click (Settings) to configure target-specific parameters:

-• Connect Timeout
+• All targets: Connect Timeout.

 6. Put your device in flash/boot mode:

-• ESP8266/ESP32: hold GPIO0 LOW, then reset
+• ESP8266/ESP32: mostly automatic (RTS/DTR toggling).
+If your board lacks auto-reset, hold GPIO0 LOW, then reset.

-• STM32: set BOOT0 pin HIGH, then reset
+• STM32: set BOOT0 pin HIGH, then reset.

-• AVR: reset the board (bootloader activates automatically)
+• AVR: reset the board (bootloader activates automatically).

 Other buttons